What is the Community Fund?

 Eligible activities

-- schemes that promote physical activity such as walking, safe routes to school, natural play and adverture play
+• schemes that promote physical activity such as walking, safe routes to school, natural play and adventure play

-- facilitation of volunteering for skills training, health improvement and community development
+• volunteering facilitation focused on skills training, health improvement and community development

-- costs related to developing Community Asset Transfer Scheme applications from community bodies such as valuation - funding will not normally cover legal fees
+• costs incurred by community bodies (such as valuation costs) when developing Community Asset Transfer Scheme applications – funding will not normally cover legal fees

 Funding is not suitable for: